|

 Think about your own folk groups, particularly that of "teacher," to offer examples.
 If the essays are written above your students' reading ability, refer to the Adaptation Strategies for ways to adjust and modify them to levels that students can understand.
 For another way to introduce the concept of folk groups, see Unit III Lesson 2, where students identify various folk groups within the school community, and prepare materials needed.

 If students will be observing the photo Crawfish Boil in Breaux Bridge online, plan ahead to schedule individual students or small groups on classroom computers.
-Or, arrange for a large screen TV to be connected to one classroom computer for whole-class viewing.
+Or use an L.C.D. projector for whole-class viewing.
 Viewing it in the school library may be another alternative.

 4th and 8th Grade Activities